Dipanshu789/DEEP/replit.md

-# Smart Attendance System
+# Smart Attendance System - Enterprise Edition

 ## Overview

-This is a full-stack attendance management system built with React, Express, and PostgreSQL.
-The application provides secure face-based authentication for attendance tracking with role-based access (user/admin) and company management features.
-It uses a modern tech stack with TypeScript, Drizzle ORM, and shadcn/ui components.
+This is a comprehensive enterprise-level attendance management system built with React, Express, and PostgreSQL.
+The application provides secure face-based authentication for attendance tracking with advanced role-based access (user/admin/super_admin) and extensive company management features.
+The system is designed to handle thousands of employees across multiple departments with full audit trails, analytics, and compliance features.

 ## System Architecture